 If the students have taken part in the internship program, they will have gained real world experience in a studio to help further their understanding of the different roles available.
 Not all graduating students need to choose an artistic role, as there are numerous non-artistic roles within a studio.
 In addition to gaining employment within a studio, the skills learnt during the course can allow an individual to pursue their own venture if they choose to work independently.

 AIT: Any additional advice you’d like to give to current or future students?

 Richard: My advice for future and current students would be to make the most of your opportunity.
 Learn what you can from the professionals teaching you, ask questions, seek advice and feedback.

 You also have industry-standard equipment and facilities at your disposal – use them!
 Create extra work, develop a passion project, enter competitions and festivals.
 You have the opportunity to learn and create – don’t waste it!
 Creating extra work will only add to your portfolio and help improve your skills.

-Animation is a constant learning process - once you’ve finished your tertiary education you will still be learning, but on the job.
+Animation is a constant learning process – once you’ve finished your tertiary education you will still be learning, but on the job.
 The learning curve flattens over time, but there are always new techniques, skills and improvements to be acquired.
-This is really a career where practise makes perfect.
+This is really a career where practice makes perfect.

 If you’d like to find out more about studying a 2D animation course at AIT, you can contact our team of student advisors, or download a course guide.